GSA/digitalgov.gov/content/pages/images.md

 ---
-url: /images
+slug: images
 type: docs
 layout: all-images
 date: 2017-07-08 3:46:23 -0400
-title: All Images
+title: "Images"
-summary: this is a summary
+summary: "A running feed of the images we use on Digital.gov."
 js: [all-images.js]
-css: [all-images.css]
+css: [stream-images.css]
 ---

+A running feed of the images we use on Digital.gov.